Pakistan Womens Tour

 What’s Included

-• 3 meals a day
+• All meals

-• Accommodation during tour dates
+• All accommodation during tour dates

 • Transport (vans, jeeps and cars)

-• All entrance and porter fees
+• All entrance tickets and porter fees

-• Airport transfer
+• Airport transfers

 • Snacks